ripe-tech/ripe-bus-api-js/README.md

 # RIPE Bus API for Javascript

-The Javascript API for the RIPE Bus.
+The Javascript API for the RIPE event bus.

+Should be able to provide an easy-to-use API to be used by microservices of the PERI family.

 ## Initialization